suksham11/suksham11/README.md

 ## 👋 About Me

 Hi there!
-I'm **Suksham Kashyap**, a passionate self-taught developer and computer science enthusiast currently pursuing B.Tech in Computer Science and Engineering.
+I'm **Suksham**, a passionate self-taught developer and computer science enthusiast currently pursuing B.Tech in Computer Science and Engineering.
 I love turning ideas into real-world applications using code and constantly strive to learn new technologies and improve my skills.

 ---